-Target CPA is not a magic number you plug in and forget.
-It is a negotiation with Google's algorithm ā and the algorithm has its own incentives.
-This article teaches you how to negotiate from a position of data, not hope.
+That's the trap.
+You set the number you want, not the number the data supports, and the campaign suffocates.
+Target CPA is a negotiation with Google's algorithm ā and the algorithm has its own incentives.
+This guide teaches you how to negotiate from a position of data, not hope.

 What Target CPA Actually Does (And Does Not Do)